ootbingo/oot-bingo-generator/README.md

 ### :stopwatch: [Timing goals](/doc/TIMING.md)

 How is the duration of a goal determined?
-This document explains the considerations that go into timing a goal and determining its synergies.
-A few concepts are explained in more detail in the Balancing doc, so it's recommended to read that one first.
+This document explains the considerations and steps that go into timing a goal and determining its synergies.
+A few concepts used are explained in more detail in the Balancing doc, so it's recommended to read that one first.

 ## Npm package